marcglasberg/asyncredux.com/flutter/advanced-actions/errors-thrown-by-actions.md

 Third-party code may also throw errors which should not be considered bugs, but simply messages to be displayed in a dialog to the user.

-For example, Firebase my throw some `PlatformException`s in response to a bad connection to the server.
+For example, Firebase may throw some `PlatformException`s in response to a bad connection to the server.

 In this case, it may be a good idea to convert this error into a `UserException`,